 Spot checks are done at all ports to identify undeclared hazardous / dangerous goods.

 Bookings for vehicles carrying hazardous goods can be made online.
 Simply select 'Yes' on the booking details page and complete a Dangerous Goods Note (DGN).
 This then needs to be sent to our customer service team for approval.

-Due to additional safety procedures, Eurotunnel can only accept regular contract bookings carrying Radioactive materials.
+Due to additional safety procedures, Eurotunnel Freight can only accept regular contract bookings carrying Radioactive materials.
 These are also subject to strict pre-authorisation criteria by Eurotunnel.
 One-off bookings carrying Radioactive materials cannot be made on Eurotunnel and must be made by a ferry operator subject to approval.

 When carrying hazardous goods, please be aware that regulations for carrying hazardous goods by sea differ from those by road.
 This includes for goods classed as “limited quantities”.
 All hazardous goods must be pre-declared to Freightlink and the ferry operator and also declared at check-in.
 Vehicles which turn up with undeclared hazardous goods may face unnecessary delays or be refused shipment altogether.